 Halloween has emerged as a holiday in Sweden rather recently.
 However, it has become very popular since the early 2000s.
 By the beginning of November, days get dark, and Swedes fully embrace the occasion to dress up, party, light up some lanterns, and have fun.
 Children are especially happy to go to costume parties, light lanterns and run through the streets to scaring the passers-by.
 Many clubs and bars also host Halloween parties and special events.

-Shockholm Halloween Parade in Stockholm (dates for 2020 TBA)
+Shockholm Halloween Parade in Stockholm (October 31, 2020, virtual)

 Shockholm Halloween Parade is the largest Halloween event in Sweden and the whole of Scandinavia.
 It starts and finishes at Kungsträdgården, in the centre of Stockholm.
 The parade is usually held on Saturday closest to Halloween in the afternoon.
 Thousands of people in the most incredible, scary, fantastic, creative and stylish costumes gather at Kungsträdgården and parade through the streets or join colourful floats.
 The parade goes around Gamla Stan, down Skeppsbron until they return to Kungsträdgården.
 The procession is followed by a joyful festival with live entertainment, lots of fun activities and awards for the best costumes.